AaltoSciComp/scicomp-docs/aalto/jupyterhub/nbgrader-jupyterlab.rst

 You can submit an assignment multiple times, but your instructor will probably use only your latest submission.

-At this point, you can delete the assignment files from your ``notebooks/`` directory if you'd like but it is often a good idea to keep a copy of your work somewhere.
+At this point, you can delete the assignment files from your ``notebooks/`` directory if you'd like, but it is often a good idea to keep a copy of your work somewhere.

 Some courses might also give you feedback on your assignment here.